nyelnizy/hydra-driver/README.md

 ## Description

-A client for communicating with hydra server.
+A driver for communicating with hydra server.

 ## Install